ArneCL/BlogPosts/javascript-extending-our-new-markup-languge-part-3.md

 Next we'll add headings.
 They'll be represented by `#a heading` and `##a smaller heading` and will last until the end of the line.
 The regexs will be `##.*?\\n` and `#[^#].*?\\n`.
 The `\\n` says match until the end of the line. the `#[^#]` is so `#` and `##` can be differentiated.
 Again, we'll add the `#` to our normal text regex so that `#` is eaten up as normal text.

 Finally we'll add ordered and unordered bullet points.
 The regexs for these are easy.
-We'll do a `* ` for unordered and `. ` for ordered.: `^[*] .*\\n` and `^[.] .*\\n`.
-Again, we'll add these symbols to our regex for normal characters so they're not eaten up as normal characters.
+We'll do a `* ` for unordered and `. ` for ordered.: `^[*] .*\\n` and `^[\\^] .*\\n`. (^ at the start of a reg ex means match the start of the line, and so our regex parameters will need to include "m" to give us multiline and therefore match the start of a line.)Again, we'll add these symbols to our regex for normal characters so they're not eaten up as normal characters.

 Our final part of the functions is now more complex.
 We're saving what the previous token was (via an extra parameter to the map function) and if it was not previously a ordered list, but now is then add `<ol>` to the output, and if it now not a ordered list, but was previously, add a `<\ol>`.

 Our full function now looks like this: